tobyhodges/studious-happiness/episodes/31-cmd-line.md

 ~~~
 {: .python}

-If we run the program without an argument, here's what we'll see
+If we run the program without a filename argument, here's what we'll see

 ~~~
 $ python pandas_plots.py